-The Clinical Dermatology MSc is an advanced study programme aimed at medical graduates wishing to specialise in the field of dermatology.
-You will gain advanced practical training in laboratory sciences relevant to skin disease, and enhance your skills and knowledge of the scientific basis of clinical dermatology.
+The Clinical Dermatology MSc is an advanced study programme for medical graduates who wish to undertake a period of postgraduate study in dermatology.
+You will gain comprehensive knowledge and understanding of dermatological diseases and enhance your skills and knowledge of the scientific basis of clinical dermatology.
 The study pathway also includes a critical evaluation of dermatological literature on a specialist subject.

 Application status Open